appfigures/afapi/README.md

 # afapi

 afapi is an R interface for the appFigures API.
 It uses RCurl for html requests and parses the (JSON) responses with jsonlite.
 Aside from the documentation contained in this package, the [original documentation](http://docs.appfigures.com/) is a great reference for the available routes.
-A conscious effort has been made to keep the afapi naming patterns as similar as possible to those described in the official documentation.
+A conscious effort has been made to keep the afapi naming patterns as similar as possible to the routes and options described in the official documentation.

 ## Installation